madlabsinc/mevn-cli/docs/guide/README.md

 ## Prerequisites

-- Npm - it is a package manager for the JavaScript programming language.
+- [**npm**](https://www.npmjs.com/) it is a package manager for the JavaScript programming language.
-- Node.js -Node.js is an open-source, cross-platform JavaScript run-time environment that executes JavaScript code outside of a browser.
+- [**node.js**](https://nodejs.org/en/) is an open-source, cross-platform JavaScript run-time environment that executes JavaScript code outside of a browser.
-- Git - Git is a version control system for tracking changes in computer files and coordinating work on those files among multiple people.
+- [**git**](https://git-scm.com/) is a version control system for tracking changes in computer files and coordinating work on those files among multiple people.
 It is primarily used for source code management in software development.

 ## Installing